On phase change and latent heat models in metal additive manufacturing process simulation: Introduction

 Additive manufacturing (AM) is widely considered to be a key technology for future advances in engineering.
 AM offers highest flexibility in part design while still achieving the mechanical properties required for functional parts~\cite{Gibson2015}.
 In metal powder bed fusion additive manufacturing (PBFAM) multiple layers of metal powder are successively molten at selected positions, which eventually form the cross-sections of the final part after solidification.
 Energy is commonly deposited by a laser or electron beam giving rise to the respective names selective laser melting (SLM) and electron beam melting (EBM).
 These processes come with very challenging thermophysical phenomena on multiple length and time scales \cite{Herzog2016}.
 Accordingly, existing modeling approaches can be classified with respect to the resolved length scales: Macroscale approaches commonly aim at determining spatial distributions of physical fields such as temperature, residual stresses or dimensional warping on the scale of the design part.
 Mesoscale approaches resolve the length scale of individual powder particles on domains smaller than one powder layer to either study the melt pool thermo-fluid dynamics during the melting process \cite{Khairallah2014,Korner2011,Wessels2018,Markl2015,Russell2018,Yan2018} or the cohesive powder flow during the previous powder recoating process \cite{Herbold2015,Meier2019,Meier2019a}.
 Last, microscale approaches predict the evolution of the metallurgical microstructure during solidification \cite{Zhang2013,Gong2015,Rai2016,Salsi2018,Lindgren2016}.
 A broad overview of state-of-the-art modeling approaches on these different length scales can be found in \cite{Meier2017}.
 The present article focuses on the development of a thermal macroscale model for metal PBFAM processes.

-Macroscale PBFAM models typically treat the powder phase as a homogenized continuum described via effective, i.e., spatially averaged, thermal and mechanical properties, without resolving individual powder particles.
-Also, the complex fluid dynamics within the melt pool are typically not explicitly resolved.
-Instead, a pure thermo-(solid-)mechanical problem is solved, usually based on a Lagrangean description and a spatial finite element discretization, with specific temperature- and phase-dependent thermal and mechanical constitutive parameters for the (homogenized) powder phase, the melt phase and the solidified phase.
+Macroscale PBFAM models typically treat the powder phase as a homogenized continuum described via spatially averaged thermal and mechanical properties, without resolving individual powder particles.
+Also, the complex fluid dynamics within the melt pool is typically not explicitly resolved.
+Instead, a pure thermo-(solid-)mechanical problem is solved, usually based on a Lagrangian description and a spatial finite element discretization, with specific temperature- and phase-dependent thermal and mechanical constitutive parameters for the (homogenized) powder phase, the melt phase and the solidified phase.
 On the one hand, from a modeling point of view, such a procedure considerably simplifies the coupling of the different phase domains.
-On the other hand, this approach seems to be well-justified for certain simulations and quantities of interest since the mechanical forces transferred from powder and liquid phase onto the solid phase are often negligible in good approximation.
+On the other hand, this approach seems to be well-justified for certain simulations and quantities of interest since the mechanical forces transferred from powder and molten phase onto the solid phase are often negligible in good approximation.